-LOUISVILLE — Accepting a first call to ministry and moving during a pandemic may not be ideal, but one thing is certain: the Rev. Katheryn McGinnis is following in the footsteps of a long line of Presbyterian Church (U.S.A.) pastors, including her grandfather, great-grandfather, great-great grandfather and great-great-great grandfather.
+Accepting a first call to ministry and moving during a pandemic may not be ideal, but one thing is certain: the Rev. Katheryn McGinnis is following in the footsteps of a long line of Presbyterian Church (U.S.A.) pastors, including her grandfather, great-grandfather, great-great grandfather and great-great-great grandfather.

 McGinnis, who was born and raised in western North Carolina, is the new full-time pastor at Trinity Presbyterian Church-Santa Cruz, in California’s Presbytery of San Jose.
-She joined the staff October 11, succeeding the Rev. Larry Vilardo, who served as interim pastor for two years and described McGinnis’ arrival is “a partnership forged in heaven.”
+She joined the staff Oct.
+11, succeeding the Rev. Larry Vilardo, who served as interim pastor for two years and described McGinnis’ arrival is “a partnership forged in heaven.”
 Vilardo said he’s asked himself why the church is both dynamic and kind, loving and hard working.
-He attributes these characteristics to the congregation’s commitment to mission — local, national and international.
+He attributes these characteristics to the congregation’s commitment to mission — local, national, and international.

 McGinnis also has noticed the same attributes in her brief time at Trinity.
 “I have been blown away by the kindness, generosity and love made visible in our congregation,” she wrote on the church website.
 “Our congregation is one committed to serving our community, locally and globally, and doing our part in helping bring about the kingdom of God.
 At Trinity’s heart is a community that seeks to help and fight for the least of these and preach the gospel of Jesus Christ: a gospel of love, justice and overflowing grace.”

 When people ask how they can pray for her, McGinnis suggests prayers for the grace to embrace humility and flexibility for trying to adapt to new approaches to ministry.
-She has been meeting people on an individual basis, as well as making “front porch visits,” but looks forward to meeting everyone face-to-face, once COVID restrictions have been lifted.

 McGinnis earned a bachelor’s degree in religious studies from Lenoir-Rhyne University and a Master of Divinity degree at Princeton Theological Seminary, where she received The George E. Sweazey Award for Excellence in Homiletics and was named Apollos Scholar through the Omaha Presbyterian Seminary Foundation.
 She is an avid hiker and backpacker.